Lagrangian fillings for Legendrian links of finite or affine Dynkin type: Introduction

 In order to present conjugation invariant $N$-graphs, we need to adopt a degenerate version of $N$-graphs which allows overlapping edges and cycles as in Figure~\ref{figure:N-graph with conjugation symmetry}.
 They are equivalent to $\ngraph(\exdynD_{n+1})$, $\ngraph(\exdynD_4)$, $\ngraph(2,3,3)$, $\ngraph(3,3,3)$, and $\ngraph(2,4,4)$ up to $\partial$-Legendrian isotopy see Definition~\ref{def:boundary Legendrian isotopic}, respectively.

-\begin{theorem}[Theorem~\ref{thm:folding of N-graphs}] The following holds: \begin{enumerate} \item The Legendrian $\lambda(\dynA_{2n-1})$ has $\binom{2n}{n}$ Lagrangian fillings which are invariant under the $\pi$-rotation and admit the $Y$-pattern of type $\dynB_n$. \item The Legendrian $\lambda(\dynD_{4})$ has $8$ Lagrangian fillings which are invariant under the $2\pi/3$-rotation and admit the $Y$-pattern of type $\dynG_2$. \item The Legendrian $\lambda(\exdynE_{6})$ has Lagrangian fillings which are invariant under the $2\pi/3$-rotation and admit the $Y$-pattern of type $\exdynG_2$. \item The Legendrian $\lambda(\exdynD_{2n})$ with $n\ge 3$ has Lagrangian fillings which are invariant under the $\pi$-rotation and admit the $Y$-pattern of type $\exdynB_n$. \item The Legendrian $\lambda(\exdynD_4)$ has Lagrangian fillings which are invariant under the $\pi$-rotation and admit the $Y$-pattern of type $\exdynC_2$. \item The Legendrian $\tilde\lambda(\dynE_{6})$ has $105$ Lagrangian fillings which are invariant under the antisymplectic involution and admit the $Y$-pattern of type $\dynF_4$. \item The Legendrian $\tilde\lambda(\dynD_{n+1})$ has $\binom{2n}{n}$ Lagrangian fillings which are invariant under the antisymplectic involution and admit the $Y$-pattern of type $\dynC_n$. \item The Legendrian $\tilde\lambda(\exdynE_{6})$ has Lagrangian fillings which are invariant under the antisymplectic involution and admit the $Y$-pattern of type $\dynE_6^{(2)}$. \item The Legendrian $\tilde\lambda(\exdynE_{7})$ has Lagrangian fillings which are invariant under the antisymplectic involution and admit the $Y$-pattern of type $\exdynF_4$. \item The Legendrian $\tilde\lambda(\exdynD_4)$ has Lagrangian fillings which are invariant under the antisymplectic involution and admit the $Y$-pattern of type $\dynA_5^{(2)}$. \end{enumerate} \end{theorem}
+\begin{theorem}[Theorem~\ref{thm:folding of N-graphs}] The following holds: \begin{enumerate} \item The Legendrian $\lambda(\dynA_{2n-1})$ has at least $\binom{2n}{n}$ distinct Lagrangian fillings up to exact Lagrangian isotopy (rel boundary) which are invariant under the $\pi$-rotation and admit the $Y$-pattern of type $\dynB_n$. \item The Legendrian $\lambda(\dynD_{4})$ has at least $8$ distinct Lagrangian fillings up to exact Lagrangian isotopy (rel boundary) which are invariant under the $2\pi/3$-rotation and admit the $Y$-pattern of type $\dynG_2$. \item The Legendrian $\lambda(\exdynE_{6})$ has infinitely many distinct Lagrangian fillings up to exact Lagrangian isotopy (rel boundary) which are invariant under the $2\pi/3$-rotation and admit the $Y$-pattern of type $\exdynG_2$. \item The Legendrian $\lambda(\exdynD_{2n})$ with $n\ge 3$ has infinitely many distinct Lagrangian fillings up to exact Lagrangian isotopy (rel boundary) which are invariant under the $\pi$-rotation and admit the $Y$-pattern of type $\exdynB_n$. \item The Legendrian $\lambda(\exdynD_4)$ has infinitely many distinct Lagrangian fillings up to exact Lagrangian isotopy (rel boundary) which are invariant under the $\pi$-rotation and admit the $Y$-pattern of type $\exdynC_2$. \item The Legendrian $\tilde\lambda(\dynE_{6})$ has at least $105$ distinct Lagrangian fillings up to exact Lagrangian isotopy (rel boundary) which are invariant under the antisymplectic involution and admit the $Y$-pattern of type $\dynF_4$. \item The Legendrian $\tilde\lambda(\dynD_{n+1})$ has at least $\binom{2n}{n}$ Lagrangian fillings up to exact Lagrangian isotopy (rel boundary) which are invariant under the antisymplectic involution and admit the $Y$-pattern of type $\dynC_n$. \item The Legendrian $\tilde\lambda(\exdynE_{6})$ has infinitely many distinct Lagrangian fillings up to exact Lagrangian isotopy (rel boundary) which are invariant under the antisymplectic involution and admit the $Y$-pattern of type $\dynE_6^{(2)}$. \item The Legendrian $\tilde\lambda(\exdynE_{7})$ has infinitely many distinct Lagrangian fillings up to exact Lagrangian isotopy (rel boundary) which are invariant under the antisymplectic involution and admit the $Y$-pattern of type $\exdynF_4$. \item The Legendrian $\tilde\lambda(\exdynD_4)$ has infinitely many distinct Lagrangian fillings up to exact Lagrangian isotopy (rel boundary) which are invariant under the antisymplectic involution and admit the $Y$-pattern of type $\dynA_5^{(2)}$. \end{enumerate} \end{theorem}